Site icon Circuit Ideas for You

 How formula works:

-Charging the Capacitor: The circuit initiates the capacitors charging through the resistor when it receives a trigger signal, which is often a voltage change.
+The capacitors start charging through the resistor when the circuit receives a trigger signal, usually a voltage change.

-The voltage across the capacitor progressively rises as it charges.
+Slowly the voltage across the capacitor rises as it charges.

-It shows how long it takes for the voltage across the capacitor to equal roughly 63.2% of the voltage that is applied.
+It indicates how long it takes for the voltage across the capacitor to reach roughly 63.2% of the applied voltage.

 Example: